-For the mean time, I guess we can make this a weekly segment?
-While Raíces Cubanas is arguably (at least for me), the hottest factory of 2010; no one was more influental in the past decade than José García (Don Pepín.)
-Still, for the most part kept, news from the company is limited, a sharp contrast to Pepín’s famed partner, Pete Johnson.
+For the meantime, I guess we can make this a weekly segment?
+While Raíces Cubanas is arguably (at least for me), the hottest factory of 2010; no one was more influential in the past decade than José García (Don Pepín.)
+Still, for the most part, kept news from the company is limited, a sharp contrast to Pepín’s famed partner, Pete Johnson.

 Don Pepin Garcia (Blue Label)

 A new extension… Technically known as “Don Pepin Garcia”, the Blue Label gets a 6 x 56 Toro Gordo in boxes of 18 with a MSRP of $126 or $7 a stick.
 The Nicaraguan Corojo Oscuro wrapped cigars are on shelves now.

 For those that are unaware, Jaime García, Pepín’s son introduced a line bearing his name last year.
 Now, the first extension: a Super Gordo (5 3/4 x 66) should be out in a few weeks.
 In addition, at the show (July), the world should be graced with the first Jaime Garcia Limited Edition… think Broadleaf.

 As we previously reported, the more affordable My Father line was getting the addition of a San Andreas wrapper joining the Habano and Sumatra that was released when announced last summer.
 No new sizes, so expect the Robusto, Toro and Torpedo with a Mexican San Andreas wrapper over Nicaraguan binder and filler.
 MSRP is $5-$7 before local taxes.

 The big news… Last year at the show My Father Cigars showed off the My Father Limited Edition 2010, now comes the newest edition.
 Much is the same, but there are some noticeable differences, big changes.
 The Details…

 - Wrapper: Nicaraguan

 - Binder: Nicaraguan

 - MSRP: $20 (Boxes of 12)